datacarpentry/shell-genomics/episodes/04-redirection.md

 ~~~
 {: .bash}

-Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleoties (Ns).
+Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleotides (Ns).

 > ## Determining quality
 >